Fasting during Ramadan with a lung condition

 Fasting could affect your health if you have bronchiectasis.
 Your GP or specialist can give you the best advice about fasting.

-If you live with bronchiectasis, your body can become dehydrated when you fast.
-This might make it harder to clear your lungs.
 Staying hydrated can help to make the mucus in your lungs thinner.
-When your mucus is thin, it’s easier to clear your lungs
+When your mucus is thin, it’s easier to clear your lungs.

-So far, there is no research on pulmonary fibrosis and fasting.
-It might be unsafe to fast if you take medication to slow the scarring of your lungs (anti-fibrotic drugs).
-Your GP or specialist can give you the best advice about whether fasting is safe for you.
+So far, there’s limited research on pulmonary fibrosis and fasting.
+It might be unsafe to fast if you take anti-fibrotic drugs.
+This is medicine that slows the scarring of your lungs.

 Fasting could affect your health if you have CF. Your GP or specialist can give you the best advice about fasting.

 If you live with CF, staying hydrated can help to make the mucus in your lungs thinner.
-When your mucus is thin, it’s easier to clear your lungs.
-When you fast your body can become dehydrated, so you might find it harder to clear your lungs.
+When your mucus is thin, it’s easier to clear your lungs

 The Cystic Fibrosis Trust has more information about fasting with cystic fibrosis